 I'm like, huh?

-Then he says in an interview this weekend details are just irrelevant.
+Then he says in an interview this weekend, details are just irrelevant.

-Not just no, no, not judgment, but details.
+No, no, not judgment, but details.

 Maybe not at your events, but details.

-I've been in and out of Afghanistan and Iraq and Bosnia 28, anybody except maybe my deceased friend John McCain and maybe Lindsay Graham.
+If, in fact, I forget that it was Rodriguez of all the times I've been in and out of Afghanistan and Iraq and Bosnia as much as anybody except maybe my deceased friend John McCain and maybe Lindsey Graham.

 And so the fact that I would forget that it was Rodriguez who was pinning, I believe this is the case, pinning a bronze star on a young man.

-Uh four star.
+Two star, four star.

 It's irrelevant to the point.

-It's like saying I had this very bright reporter, and I think her eyes were blue.
+It's like saying, I had this very bright reporter and I think her eyes were blue.

 Your eyes are brown.

-It's irrelevant, and you know it.
+It's irrelevant and you know it.

-Is that gonna be their candidate?
+Okay, is that going to be their candidate?

 That's a problem.